manivaradarajan/community/sigs/tensorboard/CHARTER.md

 ## Membership

 Everyone interested in developing TensorBoard is welcome to join the group.
-To participate, request an invitation join the mailing list.
+To participate, join the [mailing list](https://groups.google.com/a/tensorflow.org/forum/#!forum/sig-tensorboard).

 Archives of the mailing list will be publicly accessible.